-But what annoys way more are those shared articles.
-Of course there is at least as much fake new and SPAM on the way on Twitter, but here you can simply filter it out much more elegant, when you put your news sources into lists.
+But what annoys me way more are those shared articles.
+Of course, there is at least as much fake news and SPAM on the way on Twitter, but here you can simply filter it out much more elegant when you put your news sources into lists.

 4. Better grouping

-You are interested what a certain group of people have to say?
+You are interested in what a certain group of people have to say?
 Put them into a list.
-They won’t appear on your timeline but stil you can scroll through their updates in one list.
+They won’t appear on your timeline but still you can scroll through their updates in one list.
 No more stuff you don’t want to know all day long.

 5. Best news source

 If you are really into getting the latest news, Twitter is the place to be.
 No other platform is so fast in spreading news like on Twitter.

 6. More tools to play, analyze and create content with